Avatar's Cameron buys up land in NZ hobbit country

 Cameron is the new owner of two separate properties in the area, which is renowned for its rolling coastal farmland used for beef, sheep and dairy farming, along with vineyards.

-Media reports said he had paid around NZ$20 million for the land.
+Media reports said he had paid around NZ$20 million ($16.7 million) for the land.

 The records show that Cameron and his family, who currently live in Malibu, California, plan to "reside indefinitely" in New Zealand, and operate both properties as working farms.